DSCI-310-2025/dsci-310-group-10-G10/README.md

 The data we used was collected from <https://zenodo.org/records/4446043#.Y9Y9ENJBwUE>.

-## How to Run the Analysis
+## How to Run this project

-To run the analysis, follow these steps:
+To run the coding part, follow these steps:

 1. Open terminal or command prompt and execute the following commands to pull the latest Docker image from DockerHub: docker pull dscidyy/dsci310_project:latest
 2. Run the Docker container: docker run -p 8888:8888 dscidyy/dsci310_project